 The cute little emojis are loved by iPhone owners all around the world.
 But did you know there is the “Emoji Replacement” feature for iMessage that enables you to add emojis quicker and easier than you could before?

-This post will highlight how to add emojis to your text messages on iPhone automatically as well as how to use the emoji replacement feature on iOS 10.
+This post will highlight how to add emojis to your text messages on iPhone automatically as well as how to use the emoji replacement feature on iOS 11 or iOS 10.

 Steps to Set Up iPhone Emojis